 To make sure that you get the right type of child restraint for your child passengers in Cincinnati, Ohio, it helps to have an idea of what the available options are for different ages, weights, and heights.
 For instance, an infant requires a rear-facing child seat that will support the infants head, neck, and back.
 These seats are designed to move with the body of the child, so that if there is an auto accident, he or she is protected from serious damage to the neck or spinal cord.

 Once the child is old enough to walk and has outgrown the infant seat, they can sit in a forward facing car seat.
 The child has to be at least one year old and twenty pounds to use a front facing seat, though many recommend that you wait until the child is closer to two years old.
 Some child safety seats can be converted from a rear facing infant seat to a front facing toddler seat.

 Once the child no longer fits in a front facing toddler child seat, you can get a booster seat.
 These are primarily used for children between the ages of four years old and eight years old, or until they reach the height of four foot nine.
 Once they child is too old or too tall for the booster seat to be necessary, they can use the ordinary seat belt.
 However, it is still important to ensure that the child is using the seat belt correctly.
 If they put the shoulder strap behind them or if the lap or shoulder straps are not crossing the body where they are intended to, then the child may not be safe in an accident.

 If you have any questions about the child restraint that your child passengers require or how to use them, you can locate a child car seat inspection station in your area to make sure you’re doing things correctly and your children are safe.
-If you or your child has been injured in a Cincinnati, Ohio auto accident, call the Chester Law Group to get a free consultation of your claim.
+If you or your child has been injured in a Cincinnati, Ohio auto accident, call the Ohio Car Accident Lawyers to get a free consultation of your claim.
 Our determined car accident lawyers in Cincinnati, Ohio can help you with your claim!